About Citing and Documenting Research

 - CSE (Council of Science Editors): for physical and life sciences

-For citation examples, select one of the tabs above.
-More examples may be found in the corresponding style manual.
+For citation examples from a particular style, select one of the tabs above.
+More examples may be found in the corresponding official style manual (click on the tab titled "Printed Style Manuals") or in one of the online sources listed under the tab titled "Internet Resources".
 However, there may not always be a perfect example for a particular case.
 If appropriate examples do not exist, consult the official style manual or an authoritative website and adapt the closest example found.
 It may be necessary to take parts of separate examples and make a "hybrid" citation.
 Print copies of the various style manuals are located in the reference section of the library.
 Please ask a librarian for assistance.

 Special note about APA: A new edition of the APA publication manual was published in 2009 (6th edition).
 There have been some significant changes in citation rules in the 6th edition over the 5th edition.
 Students doing research are advised to check with their instructor as to which edition is preferred or required.
 All APA examples listed here comply with the 6th edition.